-Betsy Tolentino serves as the Director of Legislation, Policy and Communications for the Maryland Department of Juvenile Services.
+Betsy Tolentino serves as the Executive Director of Pre-Adjudication Services & Reform for the Maryland Department of Juvenile Services.

 A graduate of Southern Oregon University and Widener University School of Law, Tolentino's career has focused extensively on criminal and juvenile justice advocacy and policy development.
 Tolentino's experience includes representing and advocating for criminal defendants and children in Maryland's foster care and juvenile justice systems before trial courts, the Maryland General Assembly, and other executives, stakeholders and public policymakers.
 In her current role, Betsy manages the Department of Juvenile Services' Office of Pre-Adjudication Services and Reform which contains the statewide intake, community detention, and reform and equity operations of six Department of Juvenile Services regions and 33 field offices across Maryland.
 Prior to her current role, Betsy was the Director of Legislation and Policy where she managed the Department's intergovernmental relations, and assisted program staff in developing and monitoring programs to meet policy objectives consistent with Maryland law and national best practices.